 e).
 Drafted GB Local Government Act 2014: With financial support from UNDP, GBPI has provided technical assistance to Standing Committee/Select Committee of GBLA on legislation, in drafting the GB Local Government Act 2014.
 In addition, to drafting the bill, GBPI has facilitated a series of Select Committee meetings and stakeholders consultations in Gilgit and Baltistan regions.
 The bill was passed unanimously by the GBLA in September 2014 and assented by the then Governor in November 2014.

-d).
-Support to GB Mining Concession Rules 2014: On directives of GB Council, GBPI reviewed the draft GB Mining Concession Rules 2014 and organized stakeholders consultation inviting GBLA members, civil society organizations, constitutional experts and youth organizations.
-The input of the consultation and the review was provided to the Chair of the GB Council Standing Committee in the form of Briefing Note.
+f).
+Reviewed GB Mining Concession Rules 2014: On directives of GB Council, GBPI reviewed the draft GB Mining Concession Rules 2014 by organizing stakeholders consultation participated by GBLA members, representatives of civil society organizations, constitutional experts and youth organizations.
+The input of the consultation and the review was provided to the Chair of the GB Council Standing Committee in the form of a Briefing Note.